Digital Identity: Risks, Control and Monitoring in the Online World

 Such trust relationships expose users to powerful central authorities with potentially corrupt or unscrupulous operators, poor security practices, and the potential for coercion by politically or economically powerful actors.

-Global Thinkers Forum organises a timely discussion, moderated by Geoffrey Goodell, Deputy Executive Director, UCL Centre for Blockchain Technologies.
+Global Thinkers Forum organised a timely discussion, moderated by Geoffrey Goodell, Deputy Executive Director, UCL Centre for Blockchain Technologies.

 - Do digital identity systems inevitably lead to surveillance or economic rent-seeking by their owners and administrators?